openaicellular/oaic/docs/source/example_xapp_deployment.rst

 As indicated in the :ref:`Genral guidelines to Deploy an xApp <xappdeployment>` section , we first need to host the config file (xApp descriptor) provided in the web server we have created already.
 Follow the instructions to :ref:`create a Web server <createnginx>` and continue with next steps

-Copy the xApp config file to this directory.
+Create a symlink from the xapp's config file (in this case kpimon).This can be replaced by another symlink in the future.
 Reload Nginx once this has been done.

 .. code-block:: rst

-	sudo cp ric-scp-kpimon/scp-kpimon-config-file.json /var/www/xApp_config.local/config_files/
+	sudo ln -s ric-scp-kpimon/scp-kpimon-config-file.json /var/www/xApp_config.local/config_files/config
 	sudo systemctl reload nginx

 Now, you can check if the config file can be accessed from the newly created server.
 Place all files you want to host in the ``config_files`` directory